Pondering John 2:13-25.

 Questions to ponder:

 Am I angry about the same things that anger God?
-Do I pick and choose issues I am willing to stick my neck out to fight?
+Do I choose issues where I am willing to stick my neck out to fight?
 Am I on the front line of battle against injustice?
 If not, what holds me back?

 How can I balance righteous anger and grace?